Copyright Streetswing.com - No Duplication authorized

 Streetswings Tap Dance History Logo Text

---In 1866 the Black Crook, considered to be the first musical, which featured, Burlesque, Minstrel and Clog dancers who danced very stiffly and gave rise to the term Pedestal dancer.
-In 1902, Ned Wayburn who created a theater play called "Minstrel Misses " coined the term "Tap and Step dance" in this musical play.
+the term "Tap and Step dance" in this musical play.
 This was the first time these names had been used professionally.
-The misses used light clogs with split wooden soles because aluminum heel and toes taps did not appear till a decade later.
+The Wayburn misses used light clogs with split wooden soles because aluminum heel and toes taps did not appear till a decade later.

----The Lancashire Clog, which is a more complicated dance than that of the levee dancers, made some contributions to Tap as well.
+The Lancashire Clog, which is a more complicated dance than that of the levee dancers, made some contributions to Tap as well.
 Especially when George H. Primrose (Cotton Coons Minstrel Company) danced the clog without the wooden soles and invented the Soft-Shoe routine.
-Barney Williams was the first professional clog dancer to come to the U.S. in 1840.
-The first professional dancers (troupe) in the U.S. were the Irish Clog dancers (traced to pre-Christian Ireland.)
+Barney Williams was the first professional clog dancer The first professional dancers (troupe) in the U.S. were the Irish Clog dancers (traced to pre-Christian Ireland.)
 These dancers that followed were called "Song and Dance Men" in the Minstrel-Vaudeville shows.
 Clog contests in the 19th century would have the judges sit behind a screen or under the dance floor, judging the sounds rather than the body movements of the dancers.
 This dance also is performed in wooden soled shoes.
 For several decades Tap and Clog would flourish successfully.

 Flash Steps consist of acrobatic combinations with expanded lea and body movements, while tapping not being essential became very popular during the teens and twenties.
 These Flash steps were more a visually stunning form of tap dance and the two main steps called "over the top" and "through the trenches" are credited to Toots Davis in 1913's Darktown Follies.
 Flash steps were usually done at the end of the routines as they could wear you out.

-For the Shim Sham or Shim-Sham Shimmy (See Shim-Sham ).
+For the Shim Sham and/or Shim-Sham Shimmy (See Shim-Sham).

 The Shout (or Ring-Shout) was a union of dance and song.
 This gave birth to what was called "Darkie dialect and rhythms" from "de camp meetin' hymns" and "work hollers" of the old south.